How Democracy Was Dismantled in Hong Kong in 2021

 The government postponed the 2020 elections, citing public health risks from COVID-19.
 Then, the central government in Beijing announced new election laws earlier this year that reduced the proportion of directly elected seats to less than a quarter and required all candidates to be loyal to Beijing.

-The results were predictable: Earlier this month, pro-Beijing lawmakers won a landslide victory in the postponed polls.
-The city’s largest opposition party, the Democratic Party, fielded no candidates for the first time since Hong Kong’s 1997 handover to China.
+The results were predictable: Earlier this month, when the election finally was held, pro-Beijing lawmakers won a landslide victory.
+The city’s largest opposition party, the Democratic Party, fielded no candidates for the first time since the 1997 handover.

 Several pro-democracy trade unions and organizations have also been dissolved this year.
-The city's largest teachers’ union disbanded in August due to the political climate, followed later by the city’s largest independent trade union, reducing the space for civil society groups.
+The city’s largest teachers’ union disbanded in August due to the political climate, followed later by the city’s largest independent trade union.

 The Civil Human Rights Front, a pro-democracy group that organized some of the biggest protests in 2019, also disbanded following a police investigation under the National Security law.

-Other pro-democracy activists have also been arrested for involvement in unauthorized protests and the annual Tiananmen candlelight vigil — held to commemorate China's bloody crackdown on pro-democracy protesters in Beijing's Tiananmen Square on June 4, 1989 — which has been banned for two consecutive years.
-Currently, most of the city's pro-democracy activists are behind bars or have fled abroad.
+Other pro-democracy activists have also been arrested for involvement in unauthorized protests and the annual Tiananmen candlelight vigil, which has been banned for two consecutive years.
+Most of the city’s pro-democracy activists are behind bars or have fled abroad.

 As the year drew to a close, several artworks were removed that commemorated the Tiananmen massacre.

-Two days before Christmas, the University of Hong Kong, citing legal risks, ordered the removal of the 8-meter (26-foot) -tall Pillar of Shame monument, which depicts a pile of torn and twisted bodies of Tiananmen victims.
-Several other universities followed suit, removing pro-democracy and Tiananmen commemoration statues.
+Two days before Christmas, the University of Hong Kong cited legal risks in ordering the removal of the Pillar of Shame monument, which depicts a pile of torn and twisted bodies of Tiananmen victims.
+Several other universities followed suit, making away with pro-democracy and Tiananmen statues.

 China’s Communist Party has long sought to erase Tiananmen from the public consciousness in the mainland, forbidding any commemorative events.
 Now it seems determined to do the same in Hong Kong in the name of restoring stability to the city.